Contents of this section

 From the late 1960s until recently, Santa Cruz, California was the most politically progressive medium-sized or large city in the United States.

 By 2010, however, the progressive coalition was in decline due to a lack of burning issues and new ideas to energize it.
 Long-time activists had accomplished their local goals, and there was no new generation of activists to replace past leaders.
-The two or three remaining progressives on the city council try to coexist in an increasingly uneasy relationship with three conservatives and one centrist -- elected in 2006, 2008, and 2012 -- in the name of "neighborhood safety," which is the Santa Cruz version of the usual conservative call for "law and order."
+The two or three remaining progressives on the city council try to coexist in an increasingly uneasy relationship with three conservatives and one centrist -- elected in 2006, 2008, and 2012 -- in the name of neighborhood safety.
 With the threats that developers once posed to neighborhoods (due to their expansionary plans for the downtown and tourism) now safely in the past, the progressives who won office by promising to save neighborhoods are now portrayed as "neglecting" neighborhood issues.
 This is not only an irony, but it fits with the importance of neighborhoods in understanding challenges to any local power structure.

 Since most cities are usually controlled by real estate developers and their buddies, Santa Cruz is a good test case for comparing theories of urban power.
 Atypical cases are helpful in eliminating theories from consideration if they cannot explain the unexpected events.